J-1 Academic Training Employment

 NOTE: If your J-1 visa is not sponsored by Princeton, you must apply for and obtain authorization for AT from the J program sponsor that issued your DS-2019.
 For example, if you are a Fulbright student, you must contact your advisor at the Institute for International Education (IIE) to apply for AT.

 All J-1 students in degree programs may apply for AT either during the course of study or after completion of studies.
-Students may work part-time (20 hours or less per week) while school is in session and full-time during the summer and winter breaks.
-The summer break is considered the day following spring semester final exams through the day before fall semester classes begin.
+Students may work part-time or full-time.
+Graduate students must ensure that their employment complies with the Graduate School Employment Policy.

 AT can be unpaid or paid.
 In either case, AT must be approved in advance before the training/employment start date.
 The procedures for authorizing paid or unpaid AT are the same.
 If the training is unpaid, you must demonstrate ability to support yourself, and your J-2 dependent, if applicable, throughout your AT.